AdamHarries/clearairturbulence.co.uk/scratch/jazz-up.md

 abstract: Some songs just _need_ big band versions.
 ---

+## Origins.

+A lot of the songs that I've heard, and want big band/swing versions of, are ones that I've encountered both originally, and with mellow acoustic covers.
+Quite often from this [spotify playlist](https://open.spotify.com/user/spotify/playlist/37i9dQZF1DWXmlLSKkfdAk?si=6bZepwGnRcecdgIOWq3G1A).
+Generally, the acoustic version pare songs back enough to really feel what could be swung, and in some cases, actually swing it!

+## Songs

 **[The Countdown Theme](https://www.youtube.com/watch?v=e32kaa9TzeE)** - One o'clock jump style/"reverse head", fastish, with the final change indicating a drum break?

 **[Sospan Fach](https://www.youtube.com/watch?v=0_aM4Ar73j0)** - In the style of "Song of the Volga Boatmen".
 See other versions of this song for interesting countermelodies and arrangements.